 Synthetic identity fraud is a growing threat in the US.
 Traditional methods of fraud detection are falling short and failing to catch it.
-Read on to find out why your business should consider a new approach to fraud detection.
+Read on to find out why your business should consider a new approach to fraud prevention.

 Synthetic identity fraud is a type of fraud where criminals combine fake and real information, such as Social Security Numbers (SSNs) and names, to create a new identity.
 This new identity is used to defraud financial institutions, government agencies or individuals by opening fake accounts and making fraudulent purchases.